Women for Women International

 An international aid organization was confronting many changes: A new CEO; process revisions for planning, budgeting, grant development and management; and a fresh look at programs to ensure they addressed organizational mission and emerging needs.
 The upcoming three-day annual meeting of Country Directors from eight nations and Headquarters staff could help align key leaders of the organization and boost their willingness to champion and implement change.
 Yet the proposed shift to Results Based Management (RBM) would require reorganizing workflow and mindset.
 The meeting would need to orient people to RBM, reflect RBM, and give people practical experience with key concepts and skills without sinking into the minutia that can often derail planning and change.
 And fast — the meeting was in three weeks!

 - Met with key organizational leaders to understand their needs and intentions for the meeting.
-These meetings also revealed some internal dynamics, organizational history, and current challenges that formed the backdrop of the meeting.
+These interviews revealed a backdrop of internal dynamics, organizational history, and current challenges.
 Reviewed key documents on the organization’s history, strategy, and current change processes.

 - Created the meeting architecture.
 Determined the overall flow of the agenda and approach to topics.

 - Worked with internal content experts to refine their presentations in line with overall outcomes and specific section intentions.
 Developed practical applications to illuminate larger points and allow people to grapple with the implications of the proposed changes.
 Reviewed and edited supporting materials.

 - Of note, the meeting occurred amid a severe weather emergency.
 While such emergencies were common to the Country Directors who work in post-conflict nations, they were far more rare for headquarters.
 We made contingency plans to conduct the meeting in the event of weather closures to major city systems.

 - Facilitated the meeting.
 Guided the meeting process, encouraged and focused discussions, ensured broad participation including questioning or dissenting voices, and led application exercises.